Dr Stuart Myers

 This includes her husband, hand surgeon, Stuart Myers.
 Their two children join every trip.

-They have also taught sailing and windsurfing in Vuda Marina and Suva annually to hundreds of children.
-This is now called the MyHand Sailing Outreach programme,
+The children have established multiple Fijian school libraries since 2013 with the support of Woollahra Library.
+From 2017, they have taught sailing and windsurfing at both Vuda Marina and Suva annually to hundreds of Fijian children.
+Their project is now called the MyHand Sailing Outreach programme.

-She supervises Australian Physiotherapy students on their Fiji elective placements at the same time.
+Emilie supervises 4th year Australian Physiotherapy students on their Fiji elective placements every visit.

 Career: